ukra174/Multiple-language-study/README.md

 # Multiple language study

-Puts a small prompt with a random word in 4 different languages(currently German, Spanish, Japanese and Polish) and English translation in the top left corner of your browser for the first 10 secounds, after navigating to the new page.
+Puts a small prompt with a random word in 4 different languages(currently German, Spanish, Japanese and Polish) and English translation in the top left corner of your browser for the first 10 seconds, after navigating to the new page.

 ![image](https://github.com/ukra174/Multiple-language-study/assets/77243875/fb77f8ef-105d-4474-89ab-05f5588f6cd0)

 Doesn't block the UI under itself, and have a bit of transparency.

-Doesn't work on some websites.
+Won't open on some websites.

 For use you will need [Tampermonkey](https://www.tampermonkey.net) extension for your browser installed.